A mechanism by which cells build 'mini-muscles' underneath their nucleus identified

-Category: Environment Hits: 1Research has uncovered how motor protein myosin, which is responsible for contraction of skeletal muscles, functions also in non-muscle cells to build contractile structures at the inner face of the cell membrane.
+Category: Environment Hits: 2Research has uncovered how motor protein myosin, which is responsible for contraction of skeletal muscles, functions also in non-muscle cells to build contractile structures at the inner face of the cell membrane.
 This is the first time when such 'mini-muscles', also known as stress fibers, have been seen to emerge spontaneously through myosin-driven reorganization of the pre-existing actin filament network in cells.

 Read more https://www.sciencedaily.com/releases/2021/03/210302104819.htm